EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

     command: /start
 ```

 How about a practical application of Docker Compose?
-In my next post I will
-I explain how to deploy using cookiecutter-django and docker-compose;
-thanks to cookie-cutter just a couple of docker-compose commands and that's it, a production-ready
-production ready application, with SSL and many more features.
+In my next post I'll explain how to deploy using cookiecutter-django and docker-compose; thanks to cookie-cutter a couple of docker-compose commands are enough, a production-ready application with SSL and many more features.